 Chapter 003: The Contract

-Dawn had not yet broken when Thirteen opened his eyes.
+Dawn had not yet broken when William opened his eyes.

 He lay still on his wooden bed and studied the familiar ceiling.
 Old wood, the same crack running crosswise — but this morning he could see every grain of it with strange clarity.
 How deep the crack had split, whether the knot beside it was hard or soft, even the faint damp smell rising from the thatched roof after a night of heavy dew.
 Everything entered him, unhurried, as though it had simply decided to.